waltermity/llm-d-inference-scheduler/docs/architecture.md

 - **Scrapers**: Collect pod metadata and metrics for scorers

 These components are maintained in the `llm-d-inference-scheduler` repository and can evolve independently.
+A [sample filter plugin guide](./create_new_filter.md) is provided to illustrate how one could extend the Inference Gateway functionality to address unique requirements.

 ---